Your Notifications

 Q: How helpful is deep brain stimulation for Parkinson’s disease?

-A: Deep brain stimulation for Parkinson’s disease is not a cure, but it may help to control the symptoms associated with movement such as tremor, rigidity, stiffness, slowed movement and walking problems.
+A: Deep brain stimulation for Parkinson’s disease is not a cure, but it may help to control the symptoms associated with movement such as tremors, rigidity, stiffness, slowed movement and walking problems.
 As a result, the patient has to depend less on medications after deep brain stimulation treatment and evade the side effects of the medications such as dyskinesia.
-Deep brain stimulation can treat a majority of the major symptoms of Parkinson’s disease and it also improves quality of life of the patient.
+Deep brain stimulation can treat a majority of the major symptoms of Parkinson’s disease and it also improves the quality of life of the patient.

 Q: What is the success rate of deep brain stimulation?

-A: The success rate of deep brain stimulation procedure and DBS Parkinson is quite good enough to be suggested to the patients, primarily when their quality of life is no more acceptable.
+A: The success rate of deep brain stimulation procedure and DBS Parkinson's is quite good enough to be suggested to the patients, primarily when their quality of life is no more acceptable.
 If deep brain stimulation treatment works, the symptoms experienced by the patient improve significantly.
 But symptoms usually do not go away completely and this is the reason why in some cases, medications may still be needed.

 Q: How long does it take to recovery from deep brain stimulation?